raduciobanu22/docs/docs/basics/quickstart.md

 Our development environment is ready and we have an understanding of basic Kadena concepts, it's now time to write a first Dapp.

-After you complete this guide, you can follow a mode advanced tutorial to build a voting Dapp.
+After you complete this guide, you can follow a more advanced tutorial to build a voting Dapp.

 ### Configure Your Project And Local Development Environment